altmp/altv-docs/articles/changelogs/upcoming.md

 > ```yaml
 > - attachTo now takes boneid instead of boneindex
 > - Connection info authToken has a limit of 255 characters
+> - config cli argument only works with toml configs now
 > ```

 ## Server & Client